joostvanzwieten/wi4771tu.2016/H04-points-triangles/README.md

 After each step, e.g. you have implemented a new operator in the `Point` class, test your implementation by writing one or more tests in the function `main`.
-This is part of the assignent.
+This is part of the assignment.
 Make sure that all relevant parts of your code are tested.
 You may use assertions, but remember that comparing floating point numbers might be difficult due to rounding errors.
 The `distance` function of the `Point` class, see below, might come in handy.